LEDIG STILLING VED UNIVERSITETET I BERGEN

 Further information about the position can be obtained from:

-The state labour force shall reflect on the diversity of Norwegian society to the greatest extent possible.
-Age and gender balance among employees is therefore a goal.
-It is also a goal to recruit people with immigrant backgrounds.
+The state workforce shall reflect the diversity of Norwegian society to the greatest extent possible.
 People with immigrant backgrounds and people with disabilities are encouraged to apply for the position.

 For further information about the recruitment process, click here.